allocate-engineering/library-data-modeling-interview/README.md

 - Design tables with appropriate columns, data types, and constraints
 - Define primary keys, foreign keys, and unique constraints
 - Add indexes for common query patterns
-- Implement the schema in `db/library-schema.sql`
+- Implement the schema in `db/library-schema.sql` (`liquibase update` to run) or you can create tables through pgAdmin.

 **Step 3: Object Model Design**
 - Design C# classes that represent your domain entities